Series A Due Diligence

 A diligence-ready deck is not one that is harder to challenge.
 It is one where every material claim has a traceable evidence chain behind it, and where the founder has already confronted the questions before the meeting.

-The Sentinel verification service exists precisely for this: a named human analyst reviews every quantified claim, applies the citation standard, tests each one against the 9 questions above, and delivers a signed verdict before the deck leaves the building.
+The QUAD verification service exists precisely for this: a named human analyst reviews every quantified claim, applies the citation standard, tests each one against the 9 questions above, and delivers a signed verdict before the deck leaves the building.
 The result is not a perfect deck — it is a deck whose weaknesses are known, documented, and addressed before an LP’s analyst finds them.

 ✓ The Counterintuitive Advice